 So when you are writing your copy, remember to list features and benefits, write attention grabbing headlines, preempt objections, provide comparisons.
 And have a clear call to action.

-If you want to learn more about copywriting, click on this link below.
-Every single month through Dan On Demand, we teach you a new topic in a live class.
-Advertising, branding, positioning, social media, are what you can learn from the comfort of your own home.
+If you want to learn more about copywriting, click on this link.
+Launching in September 2019, I’m going to teach you High-Income Copywriting in the first ever live class, where you can learn about advertising, branding, positioning, and social media from the comfort of your own home.